systemhalted/systemhalted.github.io/_posts/2016-03-03-clojure-and-prefix-notation.md

 category: [Technology, Clojure]
 tags: [Clojure, Prefix Notation, Polish Notation, Lisp]
 comments: true
-summary: Clojure syntax is prefix notation and it is difficult to switch to using it.
+summary: Clojure syntax is prefix notation and it is difficult to switch to using it but is it?
 ---

 Clojure is a functional programming language targeting JVM developed by Rich Hickey.
 It is a dialect of Lisp, which is